UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

 1) Online, free of charge, comprehensive database of laws, legal materials and case law of B&H

 There is no much need to elaborate how useful it is to have “one stop” as a source of primary information.
-Many countries in the region built these kind of sources and put at the disposal their laws and regulations online, free of charge to wider public.
-It is important to bear in mind that use of these sources goes beyond legal profession; it meets needs of wider public in general.
+Many countries in the region built these kinds of sources and put at the disposal their laws and regulations online, free of charge to wider public.
+It is important to bear in mind that the use of these sources goes beyond legal profession; it meets needs of wider public in general.
 Past experience shows that this is a task for public institutions, since otherwise, i. e. efforts of individuals or groups built up as a part of project activities were not sustainable.

 2) Online, free of charge database of journals in full text published by public universities and professional associations / foundations in B&H and building of institutional repositories

 One would argue that experience in many other fields shows that building anything integral in B&H, due to the political situation, constant disputes about different issues and complex system is not possible.
-But, on the other hand having a clear vision of what is needed, accompanied with will and professionalism could make everything possible.
+But, on the other hand, having a clear vision of what is needed, accompanied with will and professionalism could make everything possible.